digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/implementing-ha.rst

    :align: center
    :width: 80%

 .. rubric:: Footnotes

-.. [#f1] The domain manager is not currently replicated and decentralized but it is not involved in the data path.
+.. [#f1] The domain manager can also be referred to as the 'topology manager'.
+For a production deployment, the domain manager can be thought of as containing the topology manager with some additional capabilities.
+.. [#f2] Although there are multiple sequencers shown, this is just for illustration purpose.
+As little as a single sequencer is needed.
+For example, Organization N's participant node could connect to Sequencer 1 and not Sequencer N.